LAST UPDATED – 10/18/22 – Madrid Spain Travel Guide

 - Flu Shot

 Outside of taking care of the passport, visa, and immunization requirements so that you can get into Spain and don’t get sick, there is no more important pre-travel planning task than making sure you pack the right clothing and gear for your trip.
-To help make sure you are properly packed and prepared, I have included links to some of my packing resources in my Madrid travel guide below for you to review.
+To help make sure you are properly packed and prepared, I have included links to some of my packing resources in my Madrid Spain Travel Guide below for you to review.

 Top Things to See and Do

 It is said that the city of Madrid is a “city of students” because it is one of the most popular study-abroad destinations in the world.
 It is no coincidence that students are lining up to study in Madrid because the city is chock-full of fun and amazing things to see and do.
 Whether you are into history and culture, outdoor activities, exploring new cuisines, or just enjoy exploring one of Europe’s most exciting cities, there is something for everyone to enjoy in Madrid.
-If you are planning a trip to Madrid and are looking for some things to see to fill out your itinerary, I have included a list of my favorite things to see in Madrid for you to review in my Madrid travel guide below.
+If you are planning a trip to Madrid and are looking for some things to see to fill out your itinerary, I have included a list of my favorite things to see in Madrid for you to review in my Madrid Spain Travel Guide below.